illudium/shell-scripts-for-Mac-mgmt/README.md

 If something is here, I've used it at one time or another in the past.

-They're intended for enhancing some aspect of your
+They're intended for enhancing some aspect of your work.

 Cheers !